weibeld/heroku-buildpack-run/README.md

 heroku buildpacks:set https://github.com/weibeld/heroku-buildpack-run.git
 ~~~

-On the next `git push heroku master`, the `heroku-buildpack-run` buildpack will be used.
+The buildpack is now set and will be used on the next `git push heroku master`.

 For more information on how to use custom buildpacks, see <https://devcenter.heroku.com/articles/third-party-buildpacks#using-a-custom-buildpack>.